 Legal Aid Society of New York - Provides legal services to individual clients often involving children, seniors, persons with disabilities, survivors of domestic violence, immigrants, uninsured families and individuals, persons moving from welfare to work, homeless children and families, persons with HIV/AIDS and persons with mental illness.

 Legal Services Corporation (LSC) - The Congress of the United States entrusts the Legal Services Corporation with a dual mission: to promote equal access to justice and to provide high-quality civil legal assistance to low-income Americans.
 Surveys indicate that 80 percent of the need is unmet.
-Even this may be an understatement -- many people who are eligible for civil legal aid do not seek it.
-Moreover, the analysis for the Justice Gap Report was completed before the 2008 recession and a series of natural disasters, including Hurricane Katrina, which swelled the need for civil legal aid and the number of people without access to it.
-Also see Wikipedia article for more informatin and a listing of LSC programs throughout the U.S.
+Also see Wikipedia article for more information and a listing of LSC programs throughout the U.S.

 Legal Services for Children (LSC-SF) - Provides free legal and social work services to children and youth in order to stabilize their lives and help them realize their full potential.
 1254 Market St. 3rd Floor, San Francisco, CA 94102.